joshuapearson/tucson-josh/content/posts/clickhouse-joins/index.md

 post and comment identifiers.
 For those unfamiliar with snowflake IDs, one of the big draws is that they are sortable by time such that a snowflake generated for a later date will have a greater value than one generated for an earlier date.

-Both the parent and child records have a field called tags which is an array of strings representing some sort of denormalized metadata that we want to search on.
-We also assume that each of these tables would have additional columns, but those will make no difference to the queries that we will look at since ClickHouse is a columnar database.
+Both the parent and child records have a field called `tags` which is an array of strings representing some sort of denormalized metadata that we want to search on.
+We also assume that each of these tables would have additional columns, but those will make no difference to the queries that we'll look at since ClickHouse is a columnar database.

 Let's start off by creating some random data that we can test against.
 The